JuniorNyoumssi/Applied-Econometric-Analysis/README.md

 # Applied-Econometric-Analysis
-In this repository we will make use of Stata statistical software to carry econometric analysis
+In this repository we will make use of Stata statistical software to carry an  econometric analysis

 We will analyse the impact of national income on Life expectancy using Stata.
 Applying the fundamentals of applied econometrics to our research to reach reliable and